Kotlin/kotlinx-benchmark/README.md

 To run your benchmarks in all registered platforms, run `benchmark` Gradle task in your project.
 To run only on a specific platform, run `<target-name>Benchmark`, e.g., `jvmBenchmark`.

-For more details about the tasks created by the kotlinx-benchmark plugin, refer to [this guide](docs/tasks-overview.md).
+For more details about the tasks created by the `kotlinx-benchmark` plugin, refer to [this guide](docs/tasks-overview.md).

 ### Benchmark Configuration Profiles

-The kotlinx-benchmark library provides the ability to create multiple configuration profiles.
-The `main` configuration is already created by the Toolkit.
+The `kotlinx-benchmark` library provides the ability to create multiple configuration profiles.
+The `main` configuration is already created by the toolkit.
 Additional profiles can be created as needed in the `configurations` section of the `benchmark` block:

 ```kotlin